-However, aggregating data packets at each sensor node of the selected route introduces extra processing energy which increases energy consumption.
-Parent selection process also consumes energy.
-To achieve high success reception ratios of data packets, it needs control traffic transmission, which again demands extra energy.
-Considering all these factors, we consider data packet delivery efficiency ( $\eta$ ) as a measure of the effectiveness of this approach in minimising packet transmissions throughout the network.
-Data packet delivery efficiency ( $\eta$ ) which is the ratio of the total number of data packets received at the base station to the total number of all control and data packets in the network.
-This is expressed in equation (1).
-The $\eta$ is used as a benefit metric to gauge end-to-end packet delivery performance of the routing scheme in terms of route message transmission weight.
-Conversely, the reciprocal of data packet delivery efficiency, namely, data packet delivery cost $(1/\eta)$ is used as a routing overhead metric to give an overall estimation of the energy consumed by relay sensor nodes for delivering a data packet towards the base station.
+However, aggregating data packets at each sensor node of the selected route requires extra processing energy which increases energy consumption.
+The parent selection process also consumes energy.
+To ensure a high success reception ratio of data packets, it requires control traffic, which again demands extra energy.
+Considering all these factors, data packet delivery efficiency $(\eta)$ is used as a measure of the effectiveness of this approach in minimising packet transmissions throughout the network.
+Data packet delivery efficiency $(\eta)$ is the ratio of the total number of data packets received at the base station to the total number of control and data packets in the network.
+This is expressed in (1). $\eta$ is used as a benefit metric to gauge end-to-end packet delivery performance of the routing scheme in terms of route message transmission weight.
+Conversely, the reciprocal of data packet delivery efficiency, namely, data packet delivery cost $(1/\eta)$ is used in Section 6.4 as a routing overhead metric to give an overall estimation of the energy consumed by relay sensor nodes for delivering a data packet towards the base station.

+Delivery efficiency (

+$$\eta$$

+)

-$$Delivery Efficiency(\eta) = \frac{Number of received data packets}{Number of sent data and control packets}$$ (1)
+$$= \frac{\text{Number of received data packets}}{\text{Number of sent data and control packets}}$$

+(1)

-3.3 Estimating the Energy Cost
+4.3 Estimating the energy cost

 From an energy usage viewpoint, the sensor nodes closer to the base station are the most critical nodes in the network as the load on them is significantly higher than their more distant peers.
-Without appropriate countermeasures to ensure network lifetime maximisation by balancing the energy dissipation, these nodes will deplete their residual energy faster, thereby making the network worthless.
-In figure 2, it is supposed that an optimal multihop route r is constructed by N linearly adjacent sensor nodes transmitting with a given transmission power level of $P{tx}$ .
-A data packet is relayed over the route r with similar link reliabilities from source sensor node $n_i$ towards the base station "B".
-The total average dissipated energy $E_r$ required to forward one packet from each of the senor nodes $n_i$ at level (N+1-i) to the base station along the routing path r can be calculated based on the number of hops or hop count (HC) and average amount of energy consumed $E{ni}$ by node $n_i$ at each hop.
-Equation (2) expresses $E_r$ as a function of the hop count from the sensor node $n_i$ at which the packet is generated along the route r towards the base station.
-Where HC = (N+1-i) and $E{n_i}$ is the average consumed energy by an individual node $n_i$ .
+Without appropriate balancing, these nodes will deplete their residual energy faster, thereby making the network worthless.
+In Fig. 2, it is supposed that an optimal multihop route r is constructed by N linearly adjacent sensor nodes transmitting with a given transmission power level of $P{tx}$ .
+A data packet is relayed over the route r with similar link reliabilities from source sensor node $n_i$ towards the base station 'B'.
+The total average dissipated energy $E_r$ required to forward one packet from each of the sensor nodes $n_i$ at level (N+1-i) to the base station along the routing path r can be calculated based on the number of hops or hop count (HC) and average amount of energy consumed $E{n_i}$ by node $n_i$ at each hop.
+Equation (2) expresses $E_r$ as a function of the HC from the sensor node $n_i$ at which the packet is generated along the route r towards the base station, where HC = (N + 1 - i) and $E{n_i}$ is the average consumed energy by an individual node $n_i$ .